puzzle/ansible-training/content/en/docs/11/03/_index.en.md

 ### Task 5

-Now have everything ready to run a ansible-rulebook.
+Now have everything ready to run an ansible-rulebook.
 Ensure you have a job template `Provision_Webserver` in the Organization `Techlab` of your Ascender server.
 See the Ascender labs to set it up.

 Make the following changes to your `webserver_rulebook.yml` rulebook (Lab 11.1):